jfriedson/ModelToVoxel/README.md

 # Model to Voxel
-This project converts conventional 3D models consisting of triangles and a texture into a voxel representation with diffuse color, transparancy, and per-voxel normals.
+This project converts conventional 3D models consisting of triangles and a texture into a voxel representation with diffuse color, transparancy, and per-voxel normals derived from the mesh's triangle face.

-This relies on [VoxGL](https://github.com/jfriedson/voxgl) for voxel octree data structure and OpenGL interaction.
+This relies on [VoxGL](https://github.com/jfriedson/voxgl) for sparse octree data structure and OpenGL interaction.

 ![Screenshot of voxelized gallery](screenshots/gallery.png?raw=true)
 ![Screenshot of voxelized house](screenshots/house.png?raw=true)